Stars1233/pyside-setup/sources/shiboken6/doc/shibokengenerator.rst

 the CMake variables ``CMAKE_SYSTEM_NAME`` and ``CMAKE_SYSTEM_PROCESSOR``,
 respectively.
 If the specified platform is different from the host, Shiboken will pass a target triplet based on them to the clang parser.

+Optionally, the version of the platform can be specified using the :ref:`platform-version-option`.
+This is useful when the clang parser defaults to a too-old version.

 If this results in a wrong or too generic triplet, it is also possible to directly pass a target triplet in the Clang options specified by